telerik/winforms-docs/richtextbox/f.a.q..md

 {{endregion}}

->note Using methods from RadDocument's API to apply changes to the document clears the history stack and the undo function will not be able to restore the document before this change.
+>tip Using methods from RadDocument's API to apply changes to the document clears the history stack and the undo function will not be able to restore the document before this change.
 >

 ## Setting the Margins of the Document